CreativeCodingLab/BRAINtrinsic/README.md

 #Acknoledgement

-The tool was entirely developed by Giorgio Conte who belongs to the [Creative Coding Research Group](https://www.evl.uic.edu/creativecoding/), directed by Prof.
-Angus Forbes.
-The research group is part of the [Electronic Visualization Lab](https://www.evl.uic.edu) (EVL) at University of Illinois at Chicago (UIC).
+BRAINtrinsic is the result of collaboration between computer scientists and psychiatrists.
+Giorgio Conte, who wrote the code of the tool, and Dr. Angus Forbes belong to [Creative Coding Research Group](https://www.evl.uic.edu/creativecoding/) which is part of the [Electronic Visualization Lab](https://www.evl.uic.edu) (EVL) at University of Illinois at Chicago (UIC).
-This research is being done in collaboration with Dr. Alex Leow, Dr. Olusola Ajilore, and Dr. Allen Ye, all belonging to UIC Department of Psychiatry.
+Dr. Alex Leow, Dr. Olusola Ajilore, and Dr. Allen Ye all belong to UIC Department of Psychiatry.